CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

     - post-processing script to piece together all proposals back into the full untrimmed video and align action preds with timestamps :o: multiple proposals that are consecutive in temporal space, having the same action pred, should be combined into one start and end timestamp

-- setup config + model to use 2 gpus (breaks when attemtping) and more workers (max = 20 cpu threads); then, can increase train batch_size :o:
+- setup config + model to use 2 gpus (breaks when attemtping) and more workers; then, can increase train batch_size :heavy_check_mark:

 - edit eval output to show train and val accuracy and specify what top1 and top5 error apply to (train or val) :o: